department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/research-plan.md

 **Recruitment requirements**
 - Half (6) must have a mobile device and be willing to be complete the test on said device
-- Half (6) must have a laptop/desktop and be willing to be complete the test on said device
+- Half (6) must have a laptop/desktop and be willing to be complete the test on said laptop/desktop
 - The participants have Zoom downloaded prior to the session
 - The participants know how to screenshare

 *This study requires participants to screenshare, in order to click through a prototype.*

 ## Timeline
-#### Desired Timeline: October 12-16, 2020
+#### Desired Timeline: October 13-19, 2020
 One hour sessions
-_Amanda, Lacey, and Ming: Anyone open to evening (ET time) sessions so we can capture some Veterans who work during the day or other time zones?_
+_Amanda, Lacey, and Ming: Anyone open to evening (ET time) sessions so we can capture some Veterans who work during the day or other time zones?
+I gave ourselves a day between the pilot and the rest of the test to make any changes to the prototype/test script, but could push the days maybe up one if need be.
+This current timeline would make analysis occur during the very end of next sprint/the beginning of the following sprint._

 Team Availability | Time (EST)
 ------------------|--------------
-Day, October 14 | 9am - 8pm ET
 Day, October 15 | 9am - 8pm ET
 Day, October 16 | 9am - 8pm ET
+Day, October 19 | 9am - 8pm ET

-Mobile and Desktop Pilot Sessions (2 total sessions, 1 mobile and 1 desktop): Day, October 12 | 9am - 4pm ET
+Mobile and Desktop Pilot Sessions (2 total sessions, 1 mobile and 1 desktop): Day, October 13 | 9am - 4pm ET

 ## Team Roles
 - Moderator: Kristen McConnell (kristen.mcconnell@adhocteam.us)